This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Cloud Computing

-The Government of Mozambique operates Maluana Park and four other data centers in the country.
-As part of the government’s e-governance strategy, Maluana Park is set to centralize and host the Government’s public administration computing systems.
+Within the past years, Mozambique witnessed an increasing number of data center launch managed by private companies.
+On the other hand, the Government of Mozambique operates Maluana Park as part of the government’s e-governance strategy, to centralize and host the government’s public administration computing systems.

 Amazon Web Services (AWS), Heroku, and Microsoft Azure are among the many international companies that offer cloud services to Mozambique, but do not operate their own in-country data centers.
-Recently, private entities have announced plans to build data centers, including U.S. investment firm Roha, which aims to build and operate a world-class tier 3 data center in partnership with high-tech group Raxio.
+However, U.S. investment firm Roha, which aims to build and operate a world-class tier 3 data center in partnership with high-tech group Raxio.

 Opportunities